ecz2515/intelligent-digit-interpreter/README.md

     npm start
     ```

+8. Compile with web:

+    Press `w` in the terminal to open the web interface in your browser.

 ## Usage

 Once both the frontend and backend are running, navigate to the web interface provided by React Native, draw a digit in the canvas provided, and click "Predict" to see the model's digit prediction.